The Bulletin (Australian periodical): Later era

+The Bulletin continued to support the creation of a distinctive Australian literature into the 20th century, most notably under the editorship of Samuel Prior (1915–1933), who created the first novel competition.

 The literary character of The Bulletin continued until 1961, when it was bought by Australian Consolidated Press (ACP), merged with the Observer (another ACP publication), and shifted to a news magazine format.
 Donald Horne was appointed as chief editor and quickly removed "Australia for the White Man" from the banner.
 The magazine was costing ACP more than it made, but they accepted that price "for the prestige of publishing Australia's oldest magazine".
 Kerry Packer, in particular, had a personal liking for the magazine and was determined to keep it alive.

-In 1974, as a result of its publication of a leaked Australian Security Intelligence Organisation paper discussing Deputy Prime Minister Jim Cairns, the Whitlam Government called the Royal Commission on Intelligence and Security.
+In 1974, as a result of its publication of a leaked Australian Security Intelligence Organisation paper discussing Deputy Prime Minister Jim Cairns, the Whitlam government called the Royal Commission on Intelligence and Security.

 In the 1980s and 1990s, The Bulletin's "ageing subscribers were not being replaced and its newsstand visibility had dwindled".
 Trevor Kennedy convinced publisher Richard Walsh to return to the magazine.
 Walsh promoted Lyndall Crisp to be its first female editor, but James Packer then advocated that former 60 Minutes executive producer Gerald Stone be made editor-in-chief.
 Later, in December 2002, Kerry Packer anointed Garry Linnell as editor-in-chief.
+The magazine by this stage was dropping in circulation and running at a loss.
+On one occasion, Kerry Packer called Linnell to his office, and, when Linnell asked what Packer wanted for The Bulletin, Packer said: "Son, just make 'em talk about it."
+When former Prime Minister Paul Keating sent Linnell a letter criticising the magazine and calling it "rivettingly mediocre", Linnell published the letter in the magazine, promoted that "Paul Keating Writes for Us", and awarded Keating with "Letter of the Week", with the prize for that being a year's subscription to the magazine.
+In 2005, Linnell offered a $1.25-million reward to anyone who found an extinct Tasmanian tiger.

 Kerry Packer died in 2005, and in 2007 James Packer sold controlling interest in the Packer media assets (PBL Media) to the private equity firm CVC Asia Pacific.
 On 24 January 2008, ACP Magazines announced that it was shutting The Bulletin.
 Circulation had declined from its 1990s' levels of over 100,000 down to 57,000, which has been attributed in part to readers preferring the internet as their source for news and current affairs.

+The Bulletin was awarded several Walkley Awards for its excellence in journalism; Asia Correspondent Eric Ellis in 2003, political correspondents John Lyons in 1999 and John Edwards in 1987, and headline writers Hal Greenland (2005/2007) and Donna Maegraith in 1999.